More Life Hacks for MSers

 Financial assistance for adaptive equipment

-(wheelchairs, ramps, stair lifts, vehicle hand controls etc…)
+This includes wheelchairs, ramps, stair lifts, vehicle hand controls, etc.:

-- MSAA Equipment Distribution Program (bathtub transfer benches, shower chairs, bathtub safety rails, elevated toilet seats, seated walkers, grab bars, quad canes, adapted drinking cups, grab bars, hand rails, easy-grip utensil sets, leg lifts, manual wheelchairs).
+- MSAA Equipment Distribution Program for bathtub transfer benches, shower chairs, bathtub safety rails, elevated toilet seats, seated walkers, grab bars, quad canes, adapted drinking cups, grab bars, handrails, easy-grip utensil sets, leg lifts, manual wheelchairs.

-- Every state in the US has a vocational rehabilitation agency that helps people with disabilities access equipment that enables them to work.
+- Every state in the United States has a vocational rehabilitation agency that helps people with disabilities access equipment that enables them to work.

 - Check the National MS Society's website for additional adaptive equipment resources.